-Previous Work: FY 2019 activities included the following.
+Previous Work: FY 2020 activities included the following.

-- o MPO staff kept track of projects' implementation status and processed FY 2018 2021 TIP amendments and administrative modifications as projects' implementation status or financial information changed. - o MPO staff updated and maintained the database for the Electronic Transportation Improvement Program (E-TIP). - o CORE MPO conducted Calls for Projects to re-allocate unused Z230 and Z301 funds. - o CORE MPO adopted the performance targets for safety, bridge and pavement conditions, system performance, and transit asset management; and adopted amendments to the FY 2018 2021 TIP to incorporate these performance measures and targets. - o MPO staff attended various concept meetings and public information meetings regarding TIP projects.
+- MPO staff kept track of projects' implementation status and processed FY 2018 2021 TIP amendments and administrative modifications as projects' implementation status or financial information changed. - MPO staff updated and maintained the database for the Electronic Transportation Improvement Program (E-TIP). - CORE MPO staff worked with the Technical Coordinating Committee (TCC) to conduct Calls for Projects to allocate Z230, Z301 and Highway Infrastructure Program (HIP) funds in support of amendments to the FY 2018 2021 TIP and development of the FY 2021 2024 TIP. - CORE MPO adopted the performance targets for safety, bridge and pavement conditions, system performance, and transit asset management; and adopted amendments to the FY 2018 2021 TIP to incorporate these performance measures and targets. - MPO staff attended various concept meetings and public information meetings regarding TIP projects. - MPO staff supported the local TIP project sponsors in their grant applications for the projects. - CORE MPO developed the FY 2021 2024 TIP in coordination with GDOT and local governments and agencies.

 Project Description and Schedule: The development and maintenance of this core MPO planning product is an ongoing activity.
-The FY 2020 activities will include the following.
+The FY 2021 activities will include the following.

-FY 2020 Activities Target Schedule (July 1, 2019 - June 30, 2020) Maintain the FY 2018 - 2021 TIP, keep track of projects' implementation status, modify the program and update it as necessary to incorporate priority projects, to reflect changes in project cost, scope and schedule.
-Ongoing Conduct the public involvement process related to TIP developments and amendments.
+FY 2021 Activities Target Schedule (July 1, 2020 - June 30, 2021) Maintain the FY $2021 - 2024$ TIP, keep track of projects' implementation status, modify the program and update it as necessary to incorporate priority projects, to reflect changes in project cost, scope and schedule.
+Ongoing Conduct the public involvement process related to TIP amendments.
 Ongoing Continue to update and refine project databases and pursue improved methods of disseminating project information to constituents and the public.
 26 Ongoing Maintain and update the E-TIP to improve dissemination of project information via internet.
 Ongoing Attend projects' concept meetings and public information meetings.
 As needed Continue to implement FAST Act related to TIP.
-Ongoing Develop the performance-based FY 2021 - 2024 TIP and its annual element by programming those projects which are prioritized by the MPO for implementation in the 2045 Metropolitan Transportation Plan.
-February - June 2020 GDOT makes revenue projections available.
-February 2020 Update Call for Projects materials (if needed).
-February 2020 Initiate TIP development by conducting Call for Projects (if needed).
-February - March 2020
+Ongoing Develop the performance-based FY 2022 - 2025 TIP and its annual element by programming those projects which are prioritized by the MPO for implementation in the 2045 Metropolitan Transportation Plan.
+February - June 2021

-Priority project list is developed based on competitive project selection process.
+GDOT makes revenue projections available.
+February 2021 Update Call for Projects materials (if needed).
+February 2021 • Initiate TIP development by conducting Call for Projects (if needed).
+February - March 2021 • Priority project list is developed based on competitive project selection process.
 Continue TIP development by coordinating with various agencies to finalize the list of projects to be programmed in the TIP.
-March 2020 Prepare draft TIP for FHWA, FTA and GDOT review.
-March - April 2020 • 30-day FHWA, FTA and GDOT review of draft TIP.
-April - May 2020 Address FHWA, FTA and GDOT comments on draft TIP; develop revised draft TIP for public review.
-May 2020 • 30-day public review of and comment on revised draft TIP.
-May - June 2020 • Adopt TIP for the next four fiscal years.
+March 2021 • Prepare draft TIP for FHWA, FTA and GDOT review.
+March - April 2021 • 30-day FHWA, FTA and GDOT review of draft TIP.
+April - May 2021 • Address FHWA, FTA and GDOT comments on draft TIP; develop revised draft TIP for public review.
+May 2021 • 30-day public review of and comment on revised draft TIP.
+May - June 2021 • Adopt TIP for the next four fiscal years.
 Finalize the TIP document by incorporating all comments.
-June 2020 Submit Final TIP to FHWA, FTA and GDOT.
-End of June 2020
+June 2021 • Submit Final TIP to FHWA, FTA and GDOT.
+End of June 2021